jazyx/monika/media/ru/ReadMe.md

 ### Numbers

 The numbers folder will contain one folder for each of the numbers 0 - 99, plus ten more with the names "00" - "09".
-In addition to what is described below, the folders named "0" will contain a file named "counter.png", showing between 0 and 9 circles.
+Each folder will contain a file called "name.txt" which contains the name of the relevant number.

 Each of the number folders will contain the following sub-folders: